 Regarding its main theories, child psychology is based on the description of personality and perception developed by the Austrian Sigmund Freud , and on the concepts of cognitive knowledge proposed by the Swiss Jean Piaget .

-According to Freudian theory, the development of a healthy personality is essential to satisfy the instinctive needs of the child.
-Freud states that the three structural stages of personality are the id (the source of all instincts), the super-ego (representing social and moral rules) and the ego (the intermediate phase between the id and the super-ego).
+For Freudian theory, the development of a healthy personality is essential to satisfy the child's instinctive needs.
+Freud states that the three structural stages of personality are the id (the source of all instincts), the super-ego (represents social and moral rules) and the ego (the intermediate phase between the id and the super-ego). .

 Piaget , for his part, focuses on the child's innate knowledge, which appears from birth and allows learning without the need for external stimuli.